A7medMekkawyCS/Socket/README.md

 - MongoDB connection: the database URI used to connect to a local or hosted MongoDB instance.
 - CORS origins: a single origin or comma-separated list to restrict which frontends can access the API and socket connection.

-## How to run
-- Ensure Node.js is installed.
-- Ensure MongoDB is available locally or via a hosted service.
-- Provide environment values for the port, database URI, and allowed origins.
-- Start the service in development mode for automatic restarts, or in production mode for a stable runtime.

 ## API overview
 - Health check endpoint: returns the operational status and current server time.
 This is helpful for uptime monitoring and basic diagnostics.
 - Example “hello” endpoint: returns a simple JSON message to confirm the server is reachable and responding.
 Additional business endpoints can be added following the same pattern.